Falcon's Treehouse

 Falcon's Creative Group (also known under the name Falcon's Treehouse) is an experience design and theme park design company based in Orlando, Florida.
 The company was founded in 2000 by Cecil D. Magpuri, the current President and Chief Creative Officer.
+In 2021, Falcon's Creative Group launched Falcon's Beyond Global, an overhead enterprise that combined Katmandu and their partnering IPs to bring clients to the international market space.

 History of projects

 The Curse of DarKastle

 Opening in 2005, Curse of DarKastle is a 4D dark ride found within the Oktoberfest area of Busch Gardens Williamsburg.
 Curse of DarKastle was designed by Falcon's Treehouse, and featured a ride-system by Oceaneering Entertainment Systems.
 Curse of DarKastle was named one of top 25 dark rides in the world.

 Dragon's Treasure

 In 2009, alongside the opening of City of Dreams Casino in Macau, two attractions designed by Falcon's Treehouse opened the Dragon's Treasure theater.
 Dragon's Treasure plays at "The Bubble", an immersive 360-degree dome theater.
 Falcon's Treehouse produced the media content for Dragon's Treasure.